 TOP REASONS TO CONSIDER ELOPING

 Most of you who know me already know that Matthew and I did not elope.
-So I am sure there are many of you who question why I am an elopement / intimate wedding photographer.
+So I am sure there are many of you who question why I am a destination intimate wedding photographer.
 Why would I promote a business around something I did not get to experience myself?
 Well, you guys are about to find out because here are my top reasons you should consider eloping.

 Eloping is a much more stress free experience for many reasons.
 Most couples want to showcase their love in a more intimate setting with just the two of them.
 The day you pledge your love to someone else should not feel overwhelming.
 For me personally, I had so much anxiety leading up to my wedding.
 I honestly got caught up in so much worry that the day itself became hectic.
 The pressure to make sure everyone else was taken care of made it hard for me to really relax and enjoy the overall experience of getting married.